 completely independently on the chosen version of the Gecko engine.

 This also means that Pale Moon

-of the Firefox source code (there will not be any Pale Moon "nightly",
+of the Gecko source code (there will not be any Pale Moon "nightly",

 "aurora" or "beta" builds available to the public).
 Only relevant